 Starting with OneSpan Sign 11.39, Edge in IE mode is no longer supported by the New User Experience, including the New Signer Experience.

 For all browsers, cookies must be enabled.

 - For the best experience on an Apple device, we recommend using an iPhone 6S or higher, or an iPad Air 2 or higher.

 - On a touch-screen device, a minimum of 2 GB of RAM is recommended.
 However, the more RAM you have, the better the performance will be.

 Our New Signer Experience introduces some important changes that you should bear in mind when you do your tests.
 These changes might require you to adjust some of your settings.

 Should you be concerned about any of these changes, please note that you can always revert back to your existing Signing Ceremony settings by contacting our Support Team.
-Also note that any API integrations you may have done will NOT be affected by moving to the New Signer Experience, nor is there any impact on your iFrame configurations.
+Also note that any API integrations you may have done will NOT be affected by moving to the New Signer Experience, though your iFrame configurations may be impacted.